-It is common in Japan for director and auditor candidates to be selected by a company's president, in a de facto manner, rather than being nominated through some sort of standardized proces While it depends on the corporate culture of the company in question, this can often make it difficult for in-house directors or auditors to freely state their opinions to the president.
+It is common in Japan for director and auditor candidates to be selected by a company's president, in a de facto manner, rather than being nominated through some sort of standardized process.
+While it depends on the corporate culture of the company in question, this can often make it difficult for in-house directors or auditors to freely state their opinions to the president.
 I believe that this may be the situation at many Japanese companies.
 I also believe that this was one of the problems with the former governance systems of Olympus.
-For this reason, independent outside directors are charged with the important task of prioritizing the quest for higher corporate value above all else and, therefore, should freely state opinions and suggestions and perform checks consists of outside directors.
-Regardless, it is not the number of outside directors or any other aspect of the membership structure that is most important.
-Rather, what is most important is whether or not the governance systems are functioning properly.
-For this reason, I do not think it is enough to merely look at the structure of the Board of Directors or how it is operated.
-Instead, one must look at the overall management capabilities of a company, including its various internal systems, corporate officers, and employees.
-Further, a company must work to strengthen these overall management capabilities.
-In the future, I intend to make suggestions at meetings of the Board of Directors to help drive improvements to this end.
+For this reason, independent outside directors are charged with the important task of prioritizing the quest for higher corporate value above all else and, therefore, should freely state opinions and suggestions and perform checks and balances to this end.
+When I say corporate value, I am referring to corporate value from the perspective of general shareholders and other stakeholders.
+I believe that it is the duty of outside directors to provide monitoring and guidance as necessary to protect the interests of general shareholders.